h2ohugol/computer-infrastructure-assessment/README.md

 **by Hugo Camacho Romero [ATU](https://www.atu.ie/)**

-This repository contains my assesment submission for the computer infrastructure module
+This repository contains my assessment submission for the computer infrastructure module